WalmsleyIsRad/reflection/README.md

 # End of Tenth Week
 ## 11/10/2017
 I learned canvas mechanics of html.
 I learned how to make a box within the website.
 I learned how to make a gradient, and add different colors to it.
 I learned how to change the color, size, and font of the text.
 I learned how to put an online image into the canvas.
 I learned how to make lines and change the color of them.
 I learned how to add circles and change the color of them.

+---

+# End of Eleventh Week
+## 11/17/2017
+I learned a lot about the school's history.
+I learned that Spanjer merged SJMA and NMNA together in 1995 to increase enrollement.
+I learned that in the 1990s, there was an annual federation inspection.
+I learned that there was an orienteering club to help cadets use maps and compasses to navigate.
+I learned that 7th and 8th graders were accepted into the school so they could learn good habits from the older cadets.
+I learned that President Bush visited the campus in 1997.
+I learned how to take my own pictures and put them into html.